 Of course, with practice also comes a higher chance of destroying your favorite bread knife, so it might be best to leave it up to the professionals – not to mention, many knife brands might offer knife sharpening services and even “lifetime guarantees”, but such services can be nullified if you destroy your knife by trying to sharpen it yourself.
 In the meantime, you can prolong the sharp edge of your bread knife by properly cleaning and caring for it, by following the rules of kitchen knife safety, and making sure you’re using the best cutting board for your knives.

 If you don’t want to sacrifice your bread knife for practice, then definitely seek a professional.
-And if you never want to even think about sharpening knives, then get F.N.
+And if you’d rather spend more time cooking and less time sharpening your knives (who doesn’t?), then it’s time to get F.N.
 Sharp!